-Oklahoma State University Center for Health Sciences seeks to encourage and sustain an academic environment that respects individual freedoms and promotes the health, safety and welfare of its students, faculty, staff and visitors.
-These participants are expected to know and follow the applicable laws and all Oklahoma State University Center for Health Sciences rules and regulations.
+OSU-CHS seeks to encourage and sustain an academic environment that respects individual freedoms and promotes the health, safety and welfare of its students, faculty, staff and visitors.
+These participants are expected to know and follow the applicable laws and all OSU-CHS rules and regulations.
 Each person is responsible for his/her own behavior.
-The Oklahoma State University Center for Health Sciences rules and regulations enforces compliance with state law and alcoholic beverage laws on campus and at University-sponsored activities.
+OSU-CHS enforces compliance with state laws and alcoholic beverage laws on campus and at Universitysponsored activities.